 For more information on the International Baccalaureate Primary Years Programme, please visit https://www.ibo.org/programmes/primary-years-programme/.

-In the PYP exhibition, learners demonstrate their understanding of an issue or opportunity they have chosen to explore.
-They undertake their investigation both individually and with their peers, together with a mentor.
-Through the exhibition, students demonstrate their ability to take responsibility for their learning – and their capacity to take action – as they are actively engaged in planning, presenting and assessing learning.
+In the PYP Exhibition, learners demonstrate their understanding of an issue or opportunity they have chosen to explore.
+Learners undertake their investigation both individually and collaboratively with their peers, together with a mentor.
+Through the Exhibition, students demonstrate their ability to take responsibility for their learning – and their capacity to take action – as they are actively engaged in planning, presenting and assessing learning.

-The exhibition is a powerful demonstration of student agency, as well as the agency of the community that has nurtured them through their years in the PYP.
-The learning community participates in the exhibition, supporting and celebrating the development of internationally-minded learners who make a positive difference in their lives of others.
+The Exhibition is a powerful demonstration of student agency, as well as the agency of the community that has nurtured them through their years in the PYP.
+The learning community participates in the exhibition, supporting and celebrating the development of internationally-minded learners who make a positive difference in the lives of others.